twood02/webtemplate/wiki/a4_AWS Lambda & API gateway.md

 Basically, you can add more than one integrations for an API.
 In our case, we directly use the lambda function that we created before, and named the API as 'RandomGenerator'.
 AWS region should be the nearest location geographically to reduce the latency.

 <img src="img/a10.png" width="40%">

-API Gateway uses routes to expose integrations to consumers of your API.
-Routes for HTTP APIs consist of two parts: an HTTP method and a resource path (e.g., GET /pets).
-You can define specific HTTP methods for your integration (GET, POST, PUT, PATCH, HEAD, OPTIONS, and DELETE) or use the ANY method to match all methods that you haven't defined on a given resource.

 The next step is the configure routes that expose integrations.
 For HTTP API, it allows you to use an HTTP method (GET, POST, PUT, HEAD, etc) for the lambda function.
 To retrieve the random number, I will use simple GET function and set the source path as GET /index.